-Jen Greenlees, owner of Sydney So Sweet, put this checkout optimization tip into practice, saying, “Buyers are looking for these options when paying for an order.”
+Jen Greenlees, owner of Sydney So Sweet, put this checkout optimization tip into practice, and says, “Buyers are looking for these options when paying for an order.”
 Average order value shot up 21% as a result of the change, with Jen also noticing that alternative payment methods resulted in a lower abandoned cart rate.

 4. Use Google auto-address

 Google Autocomplete reduces typing by filling in a customer’s shipping address.
 Enable it on your online store to have it automatically populate a shopper’s town, state, and ZIP code based on the first line of their address.

 Not only is Google Autocomplete 20% faster than manually typing out an address, but errors on mobile are significantly reduced.
 Customer satisfaction increases all-round if they can order and receive an item without hassle.